-You can configure invoice settings to suit any specific tax requirements you might have by navigating to Settings > Customize Invoice and Credit note.
+You can configure invoice settings to suit any specific tax requirements you might have by navigating to Settings > Configure Chargebee > Invoices, credit notes and quotes.
 See a full list of Canadian invoice requirements .

-This section will walk you through configuring Sale Tax in Chargebee.
+This section walks you through configuring Canadian Sale Tax in Chargebee.

 Once taxes are enabled, you will be redirected to a page containing all the currencies that you have enabled for your site.
 Step 3 is configuring a price type (the price that you quote for your product/service/addon can be either inclusive of tax, where tax is included in the price, or exclusive of tax, where tax is added to the price) for each of these currencies.